A Benchmark of Causal vs. Correlation AI for Predictive Maintenance: Introduction

 \section{Introduction}

 Manufacturing faces a maintenance dilemma.
 Reactive maintenance leads to costly downtime, while overly cautious preventive maintenance wastes resources on healthy equipment.
-The core challenge is an extreme cost asymmetry across industrial equipment: a missed failure can cost tens of thousands of dollars (unplanned downtime, emergency repairs, production losses), while a false alarm costs only hundreds of dollars (scheduled inspection, standard parts).
+The core challenge is an extreme cost asymmetry across industrial equipment: a missed failure can cost tens of thousands of dollars (unplanned downtime, emergency repairs, production losses), while a false alarm may cost only hundreds of dollars (scheduled inspection, standard parts).
 For the CNC machines analyzed in this study, we use representative costs of 25,000 USD for missed failures and 500 USD for false alarms, reflecting typical manufacturing industry values where the cost ratio between unplanned downtime and preventive maintenance ranges from 20:1 to 100:1 depending on equipment criticality.
 Table~\ref{tab:prediction-outcomes} summarizes the four possible prediction outcomes, their associated costs, and business impact.

 Standard machine learning models optimize for statistical accuracy metrics such as accuracy, precision, recall, F1-score, and AUC-ROC, which either ignore class imbalance or treat all prediction errors equally.
-Accuracy is misleading in imbalanced datasets---a model that always predicts ``no failure'' achieves 96.7\% accuracy on our data while providing zero business value.
+Accuracy is misleading in imbalanced datasets.
+In fact, a model that always predicts ``no failure'' achieves 96.7\% accuracy on our data while providing no business value.
 Precision focuses on minimizing false alarms but may miss critical failures, while recall prioritizes catching all failures but may trigger hundreds of unnecessary inspections.
 F1-score balances precision and recall through their harmonic mean, and AUC-ROC evaluates the model's ranking ability across all possible thresholds, but neither metric accounts for the actual business costs of different error types.
 All these metrics fail to capture the 50:1 cost ratio between false negatives and false positives that is typical for manufacturing equipment, where unplanned downtime costs far exceed scheduled maintenance \cite{predictive-maintenance-survey}.
-Furthermore, correlation-based models identify patterns that co-occur with failures but cannot distinguish causation from spurious relationships, leading to poor generalizability and a lack of actionable insights.
+Furthermore, correlation-based models identify patterns that co-occur with failures but cannot distinguish causation from spurious relationships.
+This limits their utility to a binary alarm with no actionable diagnosis.